How Content Marketing Can Help SMEs

 You can read more about how to optimise your content in our 10 SEO quick wins article.

 How Do I Build My Brand Identity

 Posting content about your business online helps you build a clear brand identity and share your company ethos with your followers.
-While you may only have a limited marketing budget, it’s a good idea to build a portfolio of blogs or videos and use your social media channels effectively to share your content.
+If you only have a limited marketing budget, it’s still a good idea to build a portfolio of blogs or videos and use your social media channels effectively to share your content.

 By creating this online identity, your customers have a chance to get to know you better and communicate with your business.
 By being clear, visual and unique, you can set your brand apart from others.
 Applying a well-thought-out content strategy will establish a brand reputation, tone of voice and return business potential.

 How do I Get a Bigger Return on my Investment

 While it can take some time to see an impact from your content marketing efforts, PPC (Pay Per Click) advertising, as well as paid social campaigns, can deliver more immediate results.

 What’s the Difference Between PPC and Paid Social?